Is It Illegal To Put a Vehicle Tracker On Someone’s Car In South Carolina?

 South Carolina Statute For GPS Tracking

 When it comes to GPS tracking laws in South Carolina the statute that addresses illegal and legal uses of vehicle surveillance technology is SECTION 1.
 Article 7, Chapter 17, Title 16 of the 1976 Code, which was amended by adding Section 16-17-485.
-Here are some important takeaways from Statute governing the legal uses of tracking devices.
+Here are some important takeaways from the Statute governing the legal uses of tracking devices.

 - ‘Tracking device‘ means an electronic device including, but not limited to, a global positioning system tracking device that is designed or intended for use to track the location of a motor vehicle regardless of whether that information is recorded.